 Take a half-day trip to Kliss Fortress

 If you want to get out of the city center of Split, then head to the 2nd century Kliss Fortress, a historic castle located about 9 miles away.
-The fortress was built on a strategic hilltop overlooking the nearby town of Solin, and it has been used as a defensive stronghold for centuries.
+The fortress sits on a strategic hilltop overlooking the nearby town of Solin.
+It has been used as a defensive stronghold for centuries.

 The Romans used the fortress as a military camp on the site and the medieval Croatian kings as a fortification to protect their lands from invading Ottoman forces.

 Today, Kliss Fortress is a popular tourist attraction.
 You can explore the castle’s walls, towers, and ramparts.
-If you’re a Game of Thrones fan, you’ll be excited to know that the fortress has been used as a filming location for the show.
+If you’re a Game of Thrones fan, you’ll be excited to know that the fortress was a filming location for the show.
 You can even see some of the set pieces used in the show on display.